Tapestry, Inc. Highlights Comm - GuruFocus.com

 - Introduced Tapestry's plan to align 10% of annual incentive compensation for executives (vice president level and up) with the company's progress against Equity, Inclusion & Diversity (EI&D) scorecard measures.
 In the last fiscal year, Tapestry has increased BIPOC representation at the senior leadership level by 1.6% and made progress on cultivating a culture of inclusion.

-- Supported the founding of the Fashion+Institute+of+Technology%26rsquo%3Bs+Social+Justice+Center (SJC) with financial investments from the Tapestry Foundation, establishing a first-of-its-kind higher education initiative to increase opportunity and accelerate social equity within the creative industries for the BIPOC community.
+- Supported the founding of the Fashion Institute of Technology's Social Justice Center (SJC) with financial investments from the Tapestry Foundation, establishing a first-of-its-kind higher education initiative to increase opportunity and accelerate social equity within the creative industries for the BIPOC community.

 Tapestry's FY2022 Corporate Responsibility report provides detailed progress against the company's ESG objectives via industry frameworks including the Sustainability Accounting Standards Board (SASB), Task Force on Climate-related Financial Disclosures (TCFD) and Global Reporting Initiative (GRI).
 Further proving its commitment to strong governance and transparency, Tapestry aligned its ESG reporting with the United Nations Sustainable Development Goals (SDGs).